 An expat jonesin’ for cookies

-After months of hunting in different stores after moving to Switzerland, I have finally managed to at least partially rebuild my baking stash with the basics: flour, bread yeast, baking soda, fine white sugar, baking powder, etc.
+After months of hunting in different stores around Fribourg, I have finally managed to at least partially rebuild my baking stash with the basics: flour, bread yeast, baking soda, fine white sugar, baking powder, etc.

 It’s been a slow process.

 The brands are different and product names are typically in French or German, often differing from the names we use in the States.

 baking soda = bicarbonate de sodium fine grain sugar = sucre fin cristallisé baking powder = poudre à lever

 Most notably, the packages are almost always much smaller.
 It’s clear that Super-Size Me doesn’t just refer to fast food in the US.
 We apparently super-size everything from cases of beer, gallons of milk, and tubs of margarine to baking staples such as flour, sugar, and oats.

 Yet after months of searching, I still couldn’t find either chocolate chips or brown sugar for chocolate chip cookies.

 Then, while at a friend’s house for dinner recently, I mentioned how much I wanted to make homemade cookies but couldn’t find chocolate chips anywhere.